OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Application.FileConverters.md

 ## Remarks

-If you do not specify the index arguments, this property returns an array that contains information about all the installed file converters.
+If you don't specify the index arguments, this property returns an array that contains information about all the installed file converters.
 Each row in the array contains information about a single file converter, as shown in the following table.